nanos-world/docs/scripting/global-variables/Client.rst

     - Called Every Frame.
 Do not abuse.

   * -
+    - Console
+    - :term:`string` Text
+    - Called when a console command is submitted

+  * -
     - KeyUp
     - :term:`string` KeyName
     - A keyboard key has been released